ldutoit/male_female_fst/generate_freq_pipefish.md

 ```

-keep only those individuals and sites with less than 50% data, calculate allele frequencies and then small text processing to get it into one file
+We keep only  sites with less than 50% data, calculate allele frequencies and then do a bit small text processing to get it into one frequency file

 ```bash